RocketChat/docs-old/guides/administration/admin-panel/settings/omnichannel-admins-guide/queue-types-routing-algorithm.md

 You can use an `External Service` to integrate your own agent routing rule into Live Chat.

-Once you set up the `External Service` as the Live Chat routing method, you must define the `External Queue Service URL` and `Secret Token` settings in the omnichannel admin panel.
+Once you set up the `External Service` as the Live Chat routing method, you must define the `External Queue Service URL` and `Secret Token` settings in the Omnichannel admin panel.

 Rocket.Chat will send a GET request to the `External Queue Service URL` and the setting `Secret Token` is sent as a header `X-RocketChat-Secret-Token`, so you can validate if the request came from the Rocket.Chat.